 In all class assignments, students are encouraged to put forth effort into their work.
 Effort includes a willingness to put time into their assignments; being focused without distractions; being resourceful and knowing where to go to get an answer; looking at feedback and making corrections; being committed and finishing with their best work; and lastly, being persistent, trying different strategies until they find one that works.

 Fourth and fifth graders will also be preparing for the SOLs which will all be taken on-line.
-The reading, math, science (5th grade only), and social studies (4th grade only) SOLs will be taken in the second part of May.
+The reading, math, science (5th grade only), and social studies (4th grade only) SOLs will be taken in the spring.
 Students will prepare for the tests throughout the year.

 One of the best ways to improve reading skills is to read, read, read.
 Therefore, it is important that your child reads each night as well as in the classroom.
 He/she will be expected to earn Accelerated Reader Points as part of his/her reading grade as well as a homework assignment.
 Please encourage your child to put down the video game and read.